Musikfest 2018 preparing for huge crowds

 "You literally can walk the entire city and just experience and explore and discover venues that you will hear and others you will just trip on.
 So it is a place a where you can spend a day or all 10," Hilgert says.

 There is a lot to take in and something for everyone's musical taste.
 Musikfest touts 400 performers giving 500 performances on 17 stages.
-16 are free and the artist is coming from 26 states and 9 countries.
+16 are free and the artists are coming from 26 states and 9 countries.
 Anxious Festival goers made their way to Bethlehem before the music even started.

 "It is awesome because no matter where you go, there is music and it is all different kinds of music.
-It is something for everybody," said Lisa Durrua of Point Pleasant, NJ
+It is something for everybody," said Lisa Durrua of Point Pleasant, New Jersey.

 "There is a lot of music, a lot of food, a lot of people.
-Everyone is getting together for the main thing which is the music," said Mike Dimovitz of Stockertown, Pa.
+Everyone is getting together for the main thing which is the music," said Mike Dimovitz of Stockertown, Pennsylvania.

-"Get ready to dance and enjoy yourself and don't be in a hurry because it is just about hanging out and having fun," said Ken Durrua of Point Pleasant, N.J.
+"Get ready to dance and enjoy yourself and don't be in a hurry because it is just about hanging out and having fun," said Ken Durrua of Point Pleasant, New Jersey.

 It's not only the people that return to Musikfest yearly, Action News caught up with vendors who have been setting up shop at the festival for 30 years.